pymupdf/PyMuPDF-Utilities/demo/README.md

-pixmap-tiles.py | use pixmap to create tiled copies of an image file splitter.py | split a PDF into its pages (1 PDF per page) spumoni.py | create the ReportLab drawing on page 26 with PyMuPDF svg-logo.py | put an SVG as logo an each PDF page.
+pixmap-tiles.py | use pixmap to create tiled copies of an image file splitter.py | split a PDF into its pages (1 PDF per page) spumoni.py | create the ReportLab drawing on page 26 with PyMuPDF